rnibhriain/practicum-code/README.md

 ## Code - Analysis.py 💻

 The idea of the analysis is to analyse and pinpoint the dependencies that are exposing a project to risk.
 We extract the dependencies from a dependency tree provided by a Maven project.
 The analysis was split up into the two different objects of analysis that are commonly used to examine risk prediction in open-source projects.
 Both project activity and the number of vulnerabilities per month are indicators of how risky a project is according to the literature we reviewed.
 The aim we have is to combine these to give a more comprehensive view of the risk in using a particular open-source project.
+The idea behind this is that a dependency with some vulnerabilities may be less risky if it is well maintained and a dependency that is not maintained may be less risky if there are never any vulnerabilities associated with it.

 ### Setup